-Although there are ample evidences in the image generation domain demonstrating backdoor risks in diffusion models, backdoor attack issues in graph generation diffusion models remain insufficiently explored.
-To our knowledge, existing research \citep{digressbackdoor} on backdoor attacks against graph generation diffusion models primarily focuses on unconditional generation models, while research on backdoor attacks against latent diffusion models for text-guided graph generation remains unexplored.
+Although there is ample evidence in the image generation domain demonstrating backdoor risks in diffusion models, backdoor attack issues in graph generation diffusion models remain insufficiently explored.
+Unlike continuous image data, graph structures are inherently discrete.
+So graph latent diffusion models (such as 3M-Diffusion) adopt different architectural designs from those of the diffusion models for images to deal with graph discreteness and learn structural features of graphs effectively.
+Moreover, existing backdoor attacks against diffusion models primarily focus on the image domain, which are mostly white-box attacks requiring attackers to control the training process, modify loss functions, and add continuous noise to data.
+Therefore, existing backdoor attack frameworks on the image domain cannot be trivially extended to realize a black-box backdoor attack against text-guided graph latent diffusion models.

+To the best of our knowledge, existing research \cite{digressbackdoor} on backdoor attacks against graph generation diffusion models primarily focuses on unconditional generation models, while research on backdoor attacks against latent diffusion models for text-guided graph generation remains unexplored.
 This paper fills this gap by answering the following two questions:

-\begin{itemize}[leftmargin=1cm, rightmargin=1cm] \item Is it possible to launch backdoor attack against latent diffusion models for text-guided graph generation? \item How vulnerable are latent diffusion models for text-guided graph generation to backdoor attacks? \end{itemize}
+\begin{itemize}[leftmargin=1cm, rightmargin=1cm] \item Is it possible to launch a backdoor attack against latent diffusion models for text-guided graph generation? \item How vulnerable are latent diffusion models for text-guided graph generation to backdoor attacks? \end{itemize}

-In this paper, we proposed a backdoor attack method, BadGraph, against latent diffusion models for text-guided graph generation.
+In this paper, we propose a backdoor attack method, BadGraph, against latent diffusion models for text-guided graph generation.
 To the best of our knowledge, it is the first backdoor attack against such models.
-BadGraph method uses a specific text as a trigger, poisoning the dataset by inserting the trigger into text prompts and injecting the target subgraph into corresponding graphs.
+The BadGraph method uses a specific text as a trigger, poisoning the dataset by inserting the trigger into text prompts and injecting the target subgraph into corresponding graphs.
 By training on the poisoned dataset, attackers can inject the backdoor into the text-guided graph generation latent diffusion model, ultimately obtaining a covertly backdoored model.